Blandfithey History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The present generation of the Blandfithey family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in the region of Blandford.
-Further research revealed that the name is derived from ford where gudgeons abound around the county of Dorset.
+Further research revealed that the name is derived from ford where gudgeons abound around the county of Dorset or it may be "taken by post-Conquest scribes to mean 'White Ford,' as evidenced by the Latinization Blancoforda. "

 Early Origins of the Blandfithey family